(<-Previous: USC Title 18 Sec 2340A-2702)

 (1) A video tape service provider who knowingly discloses, to any person, personally identifiable information concerning any consumer of such provider shall be liable to the aggrieved person for the relief provided in subsection (d).

-(2) A video tape service provider may disclose personally identifiable information concerning any consumer -
+(2) A video tape service provider may disclose personally identifiable information concerning any consumer -(A) to the consumer;

 (B) to any person with the informed, written consent of the consumer given at the time the disclosure is sought;